This article was updated on July 20, 2021

 Although Parent does have alternatives—for example, they could effect the sale of the business through a disposition of the business assets to Child—these alternatives are often not plausible, or they are much less tax-efficient due to the inability to use the capital gains exemption.
 As such, the better option for Parent, from a tax perspective, is often to sell the business to a third party.
 This rule clearly makes the transfer of a family business to the next generation much more costly than it needs to be.

-Bill C-208 proposes to exempt certain intergenerational transfers from the punitive section 84.1 rules if the following conditions are met:
+Bill C-208 attempts to exempt certain intergenerational transfers from the punitive section 84.1 rules if the following conditions are met:

 - The Opco shares are shares of a Qualified Small Business Corporations (QSBC), a family farm or a fishing corporation;